seishun/irc-steam-relay/README.md

 There's no API, just a function that does everything.

-If you are a moderator in the Steam chat, you can kick people from the IRC channel using '.k'.
-If you're an officer, you can additionally ban and unban using '.kb' and '.unban' respectively.
-If you are an operator in the IRC channel, you can do all of the above to the Steam chat room.
+You can use '.k', '.kb' and '.unban' commands to kick, (kick)ban and unban across Steam and IRC.
+The command won't trigger if the user doesn't have ops (for IRC->Steam) or the appropriate chat room permission (for Steam->IRC).